Knowledge. Experience. Results.

 Call a Miami DUI Attorney

-If you or someone you have has been charged with driving under the influence in Miami, do not fight charges alone.
-Reach out to an experienced DUI lawyer at the Law Office of Michael Mirer, P.A. for a free case evaluation.
+If you or someone you have has been charged with driving under the influence in Florida, do not fight charges alone.
+Reach out to an experienced Miami DUI lawyer at the Law Office of Michael Mirer, P.A. for a free case evaluation.
 We are ready to hear your story.

-Contact us if you would like a free consultation regarding your DUI charges.
+Contact us if you would like a free consultation regarding your DUI charges in Miami, FL.